YannMoisan/advent-of-code/2015/combinatorics.md

 # Day 24

 This puzzle looks like the day 17.
-The solutions to consider is the power of a set of 28 elements, so 2^28.
+The solutions to consider are the powerset of a set of 28 elements, so 2^28.

-Hopefully, we might not need to explore all possible solutions.
+Hopefully, we might not need to explore all the possible solutions by iterating in ascending order of number of elements : 1-combinations, 2-combinations, 3-combinations and so on.

-We can iterate in increasing length of candidates.